Heegaard Floer genus bounds for Dehn surgeries on knots: Introduction

 With these definitions in place, we turn to our surgery obstruction. \begin{theorem} Let $Y$ be a rational homology sphere with $|H_1(Y;\mathbb{Z})|=p$.
 If $Y$ is obtained by $p/q$-surgery on a knot $K\subset S^3$ with $g(K)\ge 1$, then

-Here $\ell$ is the number of $L$-structures on $Y$. \end{theorem} Using different approaches, other genus bounds stemming from Heegaard Floer homology for knots with prescribed surgeries have been obtained by Ozs\'ath and Szabo \cite{OzsvathSzabo12}, Rasmussen \cite{Rasmussen2} and Greene \cite{Greene1}. \begin{corollary} Let $Y$ be a rational homology sphere different from a lens space, and let $\ell$ be the number of $L$-structures on $Y$.
+Here $\ell$ is the number of $L$-structures on $Y$. \end{theorem} Using different approaches, other genus bounds stemming from Heegaard Floer homology for knots with prescribed surgeries have been obtained by Ozs\'ath and Szab\'o \cite{OzsvathSzabo12} (providing four-ball genus bounds for knots with lens space surgeries), Rasmussen \cite{Rasmussen2} (showing that if a surgery of slope $p$ on a genus $g$ knot yields a lens space, then $p\le 4g+3$) and Greene \cite{Greene1} (demonstrating the inequality $2g-1\le p - \sqrt{3p+1}$ for a knot $K$ of genus $g$ on which integral $p>0$ surgery yields a lens space that bounds a sharp $4$-manifold with torsion-free first homology). \begin{corollary} Let $Y$ be a rational homology sphere different from a lens space, and let $\ell$ be the number of $L$-structures on $Y$.
 Then

 \end{corollary} \begin{remark} Inequality \eqref{MainInequality} from Theorem \ref{main} unfortunately becomes vacuous for $L$-spaces and integral homology spheres.
 In both cases the inequality reduces to $g(K)\ge 1$ which is a hypothesis of the theorem. \end{remark}